awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-models.md

 1. Select **Experiments and trials** from the dropdown menu\.
 ![\[Open the Components and registries page.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-2.PNG)

-1. Locate the Autopilot job whose details you want to examine in the **Unassigned trial components** list
+1. Locate the Autopilot job whose details that you want to examine in the **Unassigned trial components** list\.
 ![\[Locate the Autopilot job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-3.PNG)

-1. Right\-click the name of the Autopilot job and select **Describe AutoML Job** from the pop up menu\.
+1. Right\-click the name of the Autopilot job and select **Describe AutoML Job** from the pop\-up menu\.
 ![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-4.PNG)

-   To review the Objective: F1\_binary, F1, AUC, and Accuracy metrics for an AutoML job, select that AutoML job from the **Experiments** panel\.
+   To review the Objective: F1\_binary, F1, AUC, and accuracy metrics for an AutoML job, select that AutoML job from the **Experiments** panel\.
 ![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-model-metrics-report.png)

-1. To review the model details for the best tuning job, right\-click the **Trial name** labeled as the **Best** at the top of the list of trials that has the highest objective metric score and select **Open Model Details**\.
+1. To review the model details for the best tuning job, right\-click the **Trial name** labeled as the **Best** at the top of the list of trials that has the highest objective metric score\.
+After that, select **Open Model Details**\.
 ![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-6.PNG)

 1. The plot of the aggregated SHAP values that indicate the importance of each feature is displayed in the **Explaining your model's predictions** section\.